National Museum of Flight: History

 The museum expanded significantly in 1981 as a result of the sale by auction of much of the Strathallan Collection of aircraft.
 The museum purchased five aircraft (Bristol Fairchild Bolingbroke, de Havilland Dragon, de Havilland Puss Moth, General Aircraft Cygnet and Percival Provost).
 Of these, the Cygnet and Provost were the first aircraft to make their final flights to join the museum.
 That same year, the de Havilland Comet also flew in to the museum, as did the Avro Vulcan in 1984.
 Another significant expansion took place with the donation of much of the British Airways Collection of aircraft in 2006.
 This collection was previously displayed at the Royal Air Force Museum Cosford.
-The museum acquired the BAC 1-11, Vickers Viscount, Boeing 707 forward fuselage and Hawker Siddeley Trident cockpit.
-Visitors are able to walk through the 1-11 and 707 and look into the flight deck of the Trident.
+The museum acquired the BAC 1-11, Vickers Viscount, Boeing 707 forward fuselage and Hawker Siddeley Trident cockpit but had to remove the 1-11 in 2026 after its condition had deteriorated.
+Visitors are able to walk through the 707 and look into the flight deck of the Trident.
 This is in addition to walking through the de Havilland Comet and Jetstream 31 fuselage which were already in the museum collections.

 A £3.6 million project, completed in 2016, installed heating and insulation for the first time to two hangars that were built in 1940.